AOrobator/HelloAndroid/contentprovider/ContentProvider.md

   @Override
   public boolean onCreate() {
+    // Used to initialize this content provider.
+This method runs on UI
+    // thread, so should be quick.
+Good place to instantiate database
+    // helper, if using database.
     Log.d(TAG, "onCreate");
     return true;
   }

   @Override
   public String getType(Uri uri) {
+    // Returns the mime time for the given uri.
+Typically, this MIME
+    // type will either be something like
+    // vnd.android.cursor.item/vnd.example.android.lifecycle.status for
+    // a single item or
+    // vnd.android.cursor.dir/vnd.example.android.lifecycle.status for
+    // multiple items.
     String ret = getContext().getContentResolver().getType(System.CONTENT_URI);
     Log.d(TAG, "getType returning: " + ret);
     return ret;